caltechlibrary/newt/README.md

 - data transformation (if needed) happens in stateless template engines
 - code generation where appropriate

-The Newt provides tools to fill in the gaps.
+Newt provides tools to fill in the gaps.

 - `newtrouter` is a stateless web service (a.k.a. micro service) that routes a web request through a data pipeline built from other web services
-- `newtgenerator` is a code generator that can take a set of data models described in YAML and generate SQL, HTML and templates based on those models
+- `newtgenerator` is a code generator that can takes a set of data models described in YAML and generates SQL and Mustache templates
 - `newtmustache` is a simple stateless template engine inspired by Pandoc server that supports the Mustache template language

 The Newt web service and data pipeline concept is being tested using